 When Birgitt created the Medicine Wheel Tool, she intentionally chose to not use the colors used by any Indigenous Peoples.
 In part, this was about not appropriating the Medicine Wheel for our work.
 Birgitt, guided by her intuition, intentionally chose colors of the rainbow to represent diversity, universality, and inclusion.

-In naming the tool, Birgitt, based on intuitive guidance, carefully chose to call it the Medicine Wheel Tool.
-Birgitt felt so much respect for the universal archetype, the extensive human history of working with mandalas, and particularly the Native American Medicine Wheel.
+In naming the tool, Birgitt carefully chose to call it the Medicine Wheel Tool.
+Birgitt felt so much respect for the universal archetype, the extensive human history of working with mandalas, and particularly the Indigenous Medicine Wheel teachings.
 Her business coaches wanted her to take this knowledge rooted in the Medicine Wheel and repackage and repurpose it under the name Organizational Compass – a name that would have perhaps had more business appeal – but Birgitt felt it was important to honor the Medicine Wheel in which this tool is rooted.
 She faced the question of how to honor the Medicine Wheel while not engaging in cultural appropriation.
-It was during this decision that she went to an elder on the Six Nations Reserve and he handed Birgitt an audio tape Moh-he-con-nuck: Medicine Wheel Teachings.
+It was during this decision that she went to an elder on the Six Nations of the Grand River Reserve and he gifted Birgitt an audiotape Moh-he-con-nuck: Medicine Wheel Teachings.
 It provided Medicine Wheel wisdom for the human race to use.

 The idea of appropriation is something that is often in the spotlight these days, and for good reason.
 As a simple definition, cultural appropriation is when a dominant group uses the art, cultural or religious symbols, ideas and expressions from long-marginalized groups for its own benefit or enrichment.
 This happens all too often and is worth paying attention to.